doughtmw/surgeon-assist-net/README.md

 python .\scratchpad.py --onnx_model_name="onnx-models/b0_lite_1.onnx" --seq=1
 ```
 - The console output will give similar image statistics of the normalized input (as above) for normalization in PyTorch and OpenCV as well as the accompanying images
+- It is important that the OpenCV normalization matches what is performed in PyTorch to ensure that we receive the correct inference results when running online on the HoloLens 2
 ```
 ptImage.shape = (3, 224, 224)
 ptImage max = 4.3658137